othmaneechc/SpeedTransformer/README.md

 Fine-Tuning Tasks: `42`

 The provided `.sh` scripts ensure the same random seeds are used to replicate the reported accuracy and performance metrics.
+Make sure to use the right checkpoints!